How Comedy Works

 (End anecdote.)

-Once you’ve learned the rules of comedy you have more creative resources, because if you know how something works you can adjust the formula and get laughs in a way that doesn’t simply mimic the devices of others but is an expression of your own personality and talent.
+Once you’ve learned the rules of comedy you have more creative resources, because if you know how something works you can adjust the formula and get laughs in a way that doesn’t simply mimic the work of others but is an expression of your own personality and talent.

 Please put that in the form of a question.

-Yes, but the principles I cover apply to acting, writing, directing; features, sketches, one-liners; foreign policy and real estate investments.
+Yes, but the principles I cover also apply to acting, writing, directing; features, sketches, one-liners; foreign policy and real estate investments.
 (Note: Two of those are a lie.)
 They all drink from the same comedy trough (a poetic if unappetizing metaphor) in that all human beings laugh, in any situation, for the same basic reasons.
 Discovering those reasons is the key to making them laugh until they have heart attacks.
 Which, as we know, is the goal of all comedy.

 No offense, but is this class just hours of you blabbing?